 The organisations and communities responsible for this program are conscious of the need for students and health staff to have an awareness of the pre- and post- colonial history of Aboriginal communities in western New South Wales, and the associated link to the current health and well-being of individuals and communities.

 This history, in many instances, is a living history and the ramifications continue to have an impact on Aboriginal communities and people.
 This history relates to the aim of this Cross Cultural Education Workshop, and they are to:

-- provide health professionals with a basic understanding of the history of Aboriginal people at a national, state and local level
+- provide health professionals and students with a basic understanding of the history of Aboriginal people at a national, state and local level

-- assist health professionals gain an initial understanding and insight into Aboriginal communities in western NSW, with the aim of improving health outcomes
+- assist health professionals and students gain an initial understanding and insight into Aboriginal communities in western NSW, with the aim of improving health outcomes

-- assist health professionals gain communication skills relevant to today’s Aboriginal communities in western NSW
+- assist health professionals and students gain communication skills relevant to today’s Aboriginal communities in western NSW

-- allow health professionals to explore Aboriginal concepts of health and models of care.
+- allow health professionals and students to explore Aboriginal concepts of health and models of care.

 This course is available free of charge to Usyd staff, students on placement and LHD staff, however a fee may be charged to other interested organisations.